binxio/gcp-conf-compute-analysis/README.md

 [APA - Compatible reference tools](https://www.apa.org/science/about/psa/2013/12/reference-manager),
 [How to use zotero in google docs](https://www.zotero.org/support/google_docs).

-* This document is maintained as [Google Document](https://docs.google.com/document/d/11CT-7dBg7NQR0ziAiKCu-tyYEltH_gH-2bx-IZsZMuY/edit?usp=sharing).
+* This document **was** maintained as [Google Document](https://docs.google.com/document/d/11CT-7dBg7NQR0ziAiKCu-tyYEltH_gH-2bx-IZsZMuY/edit?usp=sharing) before but is now maintained on github.

 ### CI pipeline for LaTeX example